sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 The function `~sunpy.net.jsoc.JSOCClient.request_data` stages the request.
 It returns a `drms.ExportRequest` object, which has many attributes.
-The most important ones are ``ExportRequest id`` and ``status``.
+The most important ones are ``id`` and ``status``.
 Only when the status is 0, we can move to the third step, i.e. downloading the data.

-If you are making more than 1 query at a time, it will return a list of ExportRequest objects.
+If you are making more than 1 query at a time, it will return a list of `~drms.ExportRequest` objects.
 Hence, access the list elements accordingly.
 You can get the id and status of the request (if it is not a list) by:

     >>> requests.id  # doctest: +SKIP